DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 to run and also deploy your Machine Learning model.

+## Installing Docker
+Docker is available across various platforms whether if you are using a Linux, Mac or a Windows computer, you can follow the installation guide here.

+## Content

 For the machine learning we wanna deploy, we need the following things:

 - Our machine learning model: model.py